WWPOL/Earth-Invader/README.md

 Earth Invader
 =====

 Years ago, a terrible invasion by unknown entities was staved off by a lone Earth ship.
-Now, in the year 2048, humankind has discovered the planets of the coalition that nearly wiped them out, and has elected to send their most skilled pilot to destroy them.
-You.
+Now, in the year 2048, humankind has discovered the planets of the coalition that nearly wiped them out, and has elected to send their most skilled pilot to destroy them: you.

 Choose your Enemy
 ======

-Decide what type of planet you will battle.
-An planet whose technology is dominated by Fire, Water, Rock, or Air.
-Each type will have it's own strengths and weaknesses, allowing you to choose which element would be most suitable to defeat it.
+Decide what type of planet you will battle: a planet whose technology is dominated by Fire, Water, Rock, or Air.
+Each type will have its own strengths and weaknesses, allowing you to choose which element would be most suitable to defeat it.

 Mechanics
 =====